Sail Your Best Alaska Cruise

 If you think you will doing some exploring away from a larger group, be sure to take along some easily accessible bear spray – a deterrent recommended by the park rangers.
 (You may be skeptical – but bear spray actually works!
 Check out this recent story about one family’s successful defense against a momma grizzly bear attack in Yellowstone National Park.).

 And, for a slightly different take on a Denali experience, check out what Hawaiian Brian has to say.
 He writes about one of the most ambitious park-sponsored tours that Denali has to offer.
 Regardless of whether you are up for that full experience, his information and photos will be sure to kindle your excitement for adding on a little time to the end of your trip.

 Cruise lines such as Princess and Holland America (and their affiliates) have a menu of several different add-on tours featuring Denali.
 And, you have a variety of options for creating your own Denali Park experience with independent excursions.

 If you really have a penchant for bears and extra time, money, and a very strong sense of adventure (!), book yourself on a private bear viewing day trip.
 The vivid description from the folks at No Back Home really sets the stage.

 Ride The Alaskan Railroad

 Some cruise lines that sail Alaska offer extensive add-on shore tours to expand your vacation experience.
 And, some of these options include traveling across Alaska’s vast acreage via rail car.
 Both Princess and Holland America have their own rail cars and rail excursions.
-But, you can also plan a scaled down version of a rail experience independently.
+But, you can also plan a scaled-down version of a rail experience independently.
 Read about the experience of traveling from Anchorage to Seward by rail.
-And, if you are flying into Anchorage for a cruise departing from Seward, this can be an interest way to get to your embarkation port.
+And, if you are flying into Anchorage for a cruise departing from Seward, this can be an interesting way to get to your embarkation port.